YINI-lang/YINI-spec/YINI-Specification.md

 YINI files SHOULD use the `.yini` file extension.
 This extension helps clearly identify the file type and ensures proper handling by tools and parsers designed for the YINI format.

 ### 2.3.
 Optional Shebang (`#!`)
-For Unix-based systems, a shebang (#!) is commonly used in script files to specify the interpreter.
-This feature is supported in YINI files, making it possible to use YINI documents as configuration files for scripts or command-line applications.
+For Unix-based systems, a shebang (#!) is commonly used in script files to specify the interpreter or tool to use. **The shebang is only special on the first line.** In all other positions, `#` begins a normal comment.

 **How to Use the Shebang:**
 - The **very first line** of the document may optionally begin with a Unix-style **shebang** (`#!`), which specifies the interpreter for the script.